TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 - then make diff-land and copy in as above.

+- return to /home/tubprod/README for final publication and announcements.

- Uploading corrections.
+ Uploading corrections:
 When needing to make updates to the crossref data for a previously-uploaded issue, e.g., we got the url wrong: cp dir3.uploaded/tbNNN/issue{,-corr`date +%Y%m%d`}.xml edit the new issue-corr*.xml as needed; update timestamp values for affected records, and for the whole upload.